 Wings in this class are characterised by their demanding behaviour in case of inflight disturbances.
-Short brake travel, dynamic reactions and little dampening along all 3 axis require a great deal of feeling and experience from the pilot.
-Intensive training of the control techniques as well as profound knowledge of the appreciation and prevention of unintended wing configurations.
+Short brake travel, dynamic reactions and little dampening along all 3 axis' require a great deal of feeling and experience from the pilot.
+Intensive training of the control techniques as well as profound knowledge of the appreciation and prevention of unintended wing configurations are a must for pilots flying this class of wing.